Insurance extras sold by car

 returned to the dealer.

-although the payout is based on either an agreed value or market value, it should
+your car, the payout of either an agreed value or

-If your comprehensive policy covers the whole amount of your
+comprehensive policy covers the whole amount of your loan, or your

-loan, or your comprehensive insurer rejects your claim, you won't
+comprehensive insurer rejects your claim, you won't receive a

-receive a payout from your gap insurer.
-This means your premiums
+payout from your gap insurer.
+This means your premiums will have

-understand the policy exclusions.
-If something were to happen to
+Check the policy exclusions.
+If something were to happen to you

-you and you couldn't pay the car loan, think about whether you or
+and you couldn't pay the car loan, would you or your dependents

 This is an extension of the warranty offered by the manufacturer